EricPascolo/CHECK/README.md

     "check_master_collecting_path":"$HOME/check_master_collection"
     }

-In configuration file you can use environment variable beecuase check is able to resolve the string.
+In configuration file you can use environment variables beecuase check is able to resolve them.

-The **loglevel** parameter can have 3 value in order of verbosity:
+The **loglevel** parameter can have 3 value in descending order of verbosity:

  - DEBUG
  - INFO
  - CRITICAL

-CHECK run result and error are write as CRITICAL level, partial results and other configuration indformation are writed as INFO and developper information are writed as DEBUG level.
+**CHECK** run result and error are written as CRITICAL level, partial results and other configuration indformation are written as INFO and developper information are written as DEBUG level.
 The **logtype** field allow to choose where the log is printed:

  - cl : print log on terminal